Eruthruff/docs-test/documentation-samples.md

 *

-At the bottom of the article which examples you want to browse, you will find the location of the sample in the project.
+At the bottom of the article whose examples you want to browse, you will find the location of the sample in the project.
 Copy this location and
 							paste it in __package.appxmanifest__ under the __Start page__ field.